Goldman Sachs Upgrades Fortune Brands (NYSE:FBHS), Downgrades Jeld-Wen (NYSE:JELD) In Building Products Pair Trade

 Goldman Sachs Upgrades Fortune Brands, Downgrades Jeld-Wen In Building Products Pair Trade

-Investor sentiment for the housing market is pointing to consistently growing "angst" throughout 2018, and the now "lumpy" housing market should persist in the medium-term, according to Goldman Sachs.
+Investor sentiment for the housing market is pointing to consistently growing "angst" throughout 2018, and the and the now "lumpy" housing market should persist in the medium-term, according to Goldman Sachs.

 Investment opportunities remain in the sector, but they must be carefully chosen, in the sell-side firm's view.